LifeofSwervo/Games/StarterGame/C++/COMP4300/Geometry/ReadMe.md

         - destroy():
             This method destroys the entity.

+    EntityManager.cpp / EntityManager.hpp
+        - Header file contains declaration for EntityVec and EntityMap, with EntityVec being a type alias for a vector of shared pointers to Entity objects.
+And EntityMap being

     Game.cpp / Game.hpp
         - Header file declares the config variables, along with the pause functionality and the system (functions) functions.
+Controls spawning functionality, (for both player, enemy, bullets, and special weapons).
+        - C++ file implements logic for the mnetioned delarations, while also accepting the configuration provided by the .txt file.

 Codebase Architecture:
     Player, Enemy and Bullet attributes are able to be configured using the Config Settings (detailed below).
 Attributes use the acronyms listed for ease of readibility.